 To do this, set up a special savings account for your next car purchase and fund it monthly with an automatic transfer from your checking account.
 When the time come to replace your current vehicle, you’ll have plenty of money available for the next one.

 4) Travel Savings

-Whatever it is that takes you out on the road, travel is expensive, and the best way to prepare for those expenses is to save for them ahead of time.
-Having a separate savings account for your travel needs will help you gauge exactly how much you can afford to spend on your upcoming trips, and plan for how much you need to allocate from your monthly budget in order to have enough money for the trips you’d like to take in the future.
+Whatever it is that takes you out on the road, travel is expensive.
+The best way to prepare for those expenses is to save for them ahead of time.
+Having a separate savings account for travel will help you gauge exactly how much you can afford to spend on your upcoming trips.
+And you can plan plan how much to take from your monthly budget to pay for the trips you’d like to take in the future.

 5) Special Savings

 In addition to these first four categories, you probably have other special things going on in life that you’re saving for.
 Maybe you’re saving up to make home improvements or buy a new house.
 If you have a new baby coming, you’ll need several thousand dollars to pay for medical expenses.
 Or perhaps you’re just trying to save some cash to buy a fancy new gadget.Saving separately for special purchases will help you see exactly how far you have to go until you meet your goals. tweet this!

 These special items should have savings accounts of their own.
 Saving separately for these special purchases will help you see exactly how far you have to go until you meet your savings goals.
 And it will keep you from accidentally using money from other savings categories to pay for those special things.